sathia27/sathia27.github.com/_posts/2020-02-15-writing-thread-safe-with-ruby.md

 tags: [ruby]
 ---

-When you are using Unicorn or Passenger Phusion based (community edition), you don't have to worry about thread safety, Because those servers are not multi-threaded servers.
+When you are using Unicorn or Passenger Phusion based (community edition), you don't have to worry about thread safety, Because these servers are multi-process (workers) based servers.

 Read about application server [here]({% link _posts/2020-02-12-understand-ruby-application-servers.md %})

-But when comes to Puma which is currently rails's default.
-Puma comes with multi-threaded mode.
-You can chose to multi-process instead of multi-threaded.
+But when comes to Puma, It comes with Multi-threaded options as well.

-Ruby with MRI run-time, does'nt allow you to execute code parallel due to GIL.
-But using multi-threaded server, your application will provide you concurrency (good throughput), when your application is IO bound.
-If your application is IO-bound, it would be better to work with multi-threaded instead of multi-process server.

-While running Puma with Jruby can give you parallelism with multi-threaded configurations.

 From MRI background, we tend not to write thread-safety code.
 This will cause issues in multi-threaded environment like Puma.
 If you are going to migrate application server from Unicorn/Passenger to Puma (with multi-threaded code), make sure you follow few tips.

+### 1. Good practice to use constant, Freeze it!
 Ruby doesn't gives you immutable data structure, Even constant is mutable in Ruby's world.

-Eg:
 ```ruby
 2.5.0 :001 > IAM_CONSTANT = "test"
  => "test"